 in North Carolina

-Our mission as a coalition is to improve the quality of life for older adults through legislative, public policy, and community actions.
+Our mission as a coalition is to improve the quality of life for older adults through collective advocacy, education, and public policy work.

 - Increase the recurring state funding for the Home and Community Care Block Grant (HCCBG) by $7 million.

 - Increase funding for the Housing Trust Fund and increase the Homestead Property Tax Exemption to help ensure older adults and persons with disabilities have safe and affordable housing.

 - Conduct a comprehensive study about how the state can better support family care- givers, particularly caregivers who are in the workforce so they can continue to work.